isc-projects/bind9/doc/notes/notes-9.17.4.rst

 - Statistics channels have also been updated to use the new BIND network manager API.
 [GL #2022]

-- A new configuration option ``stale-cache-enable`` has been introduced to enable or disable keeping stale answers in cache.
-[GL #1712]

 Feature Changes
 ~~~~~~~~~~~~~~~